carbonblack/carbon-black-cloud-sdk-python/docs/alerts-migration.rst

 * Example method: ``set_methods_backwards_compatibility(api)``.

 SDK 1.5.0+ behaviour:

+For the fields listed below in `SDK Treatment of Fields that have been removed`_:

 * ``set_<v6 field name>()`` will raise a ``FunctionalityDecommissioned`` exception.
 * ``get(<v6 field name>)`` will raise a ``FunctionalityDecommissioned`` exception.